Nabil-mrj/neurips-bbo-gpr-optimizer/README.md

-# Black-Box Optimization with Gaussian Processes
+# Black-Box optimization with gaussian processes
 Project carried out as part of the NeurIPS 2020 BBO Post-Challenge

 ## Overview